Is Your Diet Making You Depressed?

 Of all the problems that people face today, depression proves one of the hardest to pinpoint.
 People often suffer in secret, not wanting to burden others or admit that they need professional help.
 Those same people continue with their normal routines and, many times, unhealthy eating habits.
 Now, health professionals are actually linking diet and depression and have found good success in using diet to treat the disorder.

-Globally, millions of people suffer from depression, an estimated 300 million to be exact.
+Globally, millions of people suffer from depression, an estimated 300 million.
 In fact, major depression constitutes one of the most common mental health disorders in the United States, according to the National Institute of Mental Health.
-These suffering people need options, and a simple change in diet could motivate many to finally take action.
+These suffering people need options, and a simple change in diet could motivate many to take action finally.

 For decades, people have correlated healthy eating with feeling better, including in the area of mental health.
 However, many people who do not eat well also have outside stress factors, such as a busy schedule or low income.
 Health professionals can easily attribute any depression in these groups to these outside factors strained by a poor diet.